johnpeart/johnpeart.github.io/src/note/2024-05-09-send-me-a-webmention.md

 A while ago, I [added support for Webmentions to this site](/2023/10/31/making-webmentions-look-more-conversational/).

-Connecting the [Webmention.io](//webmention.io) service up to [Brid.gy](//brid.gy) means that I have been able to backfeed social media posts from Mastodon and Bluesky on to my blogpost pages.
+Connecting the [Webmention.io](//webmention.io) service up to [Brid.gy](//brid.gy) means that I have been able to backfeed social media posts from Mastodon and Bluesky on to my blog post pages.

 I've now gone one step further and added a 'Send me a Webmention' box at the bottom of most pages on this site.